dannybarto/VBA_Challenge/README.md

 ## Summary

-- Detailed statement on the advantages and disadvantages of refactoring code in general
+- ### Detailed statement on the advantages and disadvantages of refactoring code in general

-  ## Advantages
+  ### Advantages

   - Simpler to read and understand the code
   - Easier to maintain

-  ## Disadvantages
+  ### Disadvantages

   - Refactoring code is a very time intensive process
   - Refactoring is not very flexible as you cannot introduce new functionality

-- Detailed statement on the advantages and disadvantages of the original and refactored VBA script
+- ### Detailed statement on the advantages and disadvantages of the original and refactored VBA script

-  - It can be concluded that the smaller the goal is the more likely it is that it will be successful
-  - The number goals set correlates to a higher success rate
+  ### Advantages

+  - We know that the original code already works
+  - With original code there is no need to re-allocate resources within the organization

+  ### Disadvantages

+  - In the long term the initial investment in refactoring code might pay off due to the increased efficiency and understandability of the code
+  - The refactored code is scalable whereas the original code is not.